Rhinelander Three-day Getaway for the Northwoods Trailblazer

 - Stop at a wide bend in the river to cast for smallmouth bass.

 - Stop in town to have lunch at a great sandwich shop.
 Rhinelander offer several options.

 - After lunch learn about the forest and the natural beauty of the Northwoods at the Ced A. Vig Outdoor Classroom (CAVOC).

-- Finish off your afternoon with a scenic horseback ride along forest lined trails at Western Connection Ranch or Holiday Stables.
+- Finish off your afternoon with a scenic horseback ride along forest lined trails at Holiday Stables.

 - Enjoy the sunset on a 2.25-mile hike along Almon Park Trail as you take in the beauty of the Northwoods.

 - Head back to camp to enjoy a late dinner cooked over the open fire as you tell stories about your day around the campfire.

 - Get up early to take a walk along the lake as the sun rises.
 A Rhinelander sunrise is the perfect ending to your trip.

 - Gather your tents, bikes, maps and binoculars and pack up the car.